MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 > Pick a style and stick to it.

 What matters here is **consistency** across the file/module/project or across the team.
-Consistency improves readability because anyone reading or reviewing the code can train one's eye to a given style aspects and use that to read the code more quickly.
+Consistency improves readability because anyone reviewing the code can train one's eye to a given style aspects and use that to read the code more quickly.

-On the contrary, everytime the consistency is broken (for example, an opening brace on a new line as opposed to the same line for the rest of the file), the reader is slowed down and/or confused.
+On the contrary, every time the consistency is broken (for example, an opening brace on a new line as opposed to the same line for the rest of the file), the reader is slowed down and/or confused.

-When working as part of a team, style consistency reduces the number of *not-so-obvious* and *not-so-useful* changes in source control, for example commits consisting only in :
+When working as part of a team, style consistency reduces the number of *not-so-obvious* and *not-so-useful* changes in source control, for example, commits consisting only in :
   - Changing a tab into 4 spaces
-  - Adding a blank line between 2 code blocks
+  - Adding or removing whitespace
   - Changing a pair of double quotes into single quotes

 You don't want these silly little things to delay the merging of your pull requests, do you ?

+Again, a linting tool, possibly with the addition of custom rules to match a specific style guide, can help greatly in this regards.

+### Single-purpose, short simple functions

+#### Single-purpose

+A function should do 1 thing and do it well.
+This makes the code modular and understandable, because it organizes it into logical, single-responsibility chunks.
+A function is basically a named block of code and to help this tidy organization of the code, the name of a function should allow the reader to capture its purpose.

+Functions should generally follow PowerShell cmdlets `Verb-Noun` naming convention and this actually helps with keeping them single-purpose.
+If multiple verbs could used for a function name, this function is doing more than 1 type of operations and it should be split up.
+If we need an "And" or many words to compose a descriptive noun for a function name, this is also a sign that the function may be doing too many things.

+### Documented

+### Testable and tested

+For more information, I highly recommend reading **[Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)**.
+This is a fascinating deep dive into code quality fundamentals and probably the definitive reference on the subject.